Lars Nootbaar Player Props: Cardinals vs. White Sox

 Lars Nootbaar At The Plate

-- Nootbaar will look to extend his four-game hitting streak.
-He's batting .250 over the course of his last games.
+- Nootbaar enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .316.

-- Nootbaar has picked up an RBI in 35.7% of his games this season, with two or more RBI in 8.9% of his games.
+- In 35.1% of his games this year, Nootbaar has picked up at least one RBI.
+In five of those games (8.8%) he recorded more than one RBI.

-- In 26 of 56 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 27 games this season (47.4%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.